 When they entered the court, silence greeted them.
-Everybody turned to stare at them.
+Everybody turned to stare.
 It was an unheard response from the Sidhe.
 Barinthus thought Buffy looked even more pixyish in the white dress.
 It did however; reveal that she wasn’t the child he had through her.
 Muscles and curves showed as she moved forward.
-He couldn’t help but think that she appeared to glide across the floor with predatory grace.
+He couldn’t help but think she appeared to glide across the floor with predatory grace.

 Buffy smiled at him as she walked by, and he returned it, nodding his approval at her transformation.